veetesh27/SME-Credit-Scoring/README.md

 ## 💰 Loan Recommendation

-The system calculates an indicative loan recommendation using:
+The system generates an indicative loan recommendation using projected cash-flow serviceability and existing debt obligations.

-* Monthly revenue
+The calculation considers:

+- Current monthly revenue and expenses
+- Projected annual revenue growth
+- Projected annual expense growth
+- Projected monthly cash flow
-* Existing monthly debt obligation
+- Existing monthly debt obligation
-* Maximum allowable debt-service level
+- Maximum debt-service capacity
-* Assumed interest rate
-* Assumed loan tenure
-* Risk-category adjustment
+- Risk-category adjustment
+- Requested loan amount
+- Available repayment tenures

+The prototype considers repayment periods of 12, 24, 36, 48, and 60 months and selects the shortest tenure that can support the recommended loan amount within the calculated repayment capacity.

+The system assumes a 12% annual interest rate for the prototype.

-The recommendation is **indicative only** and must not be interpreted as an actual loan approval or underwriting decision.
+The recommendation is indicative only and must not be interpreted as an approved loan amount or real-world lending decision.

 ## 🔎 Explainability